Maryna-Mala/postman_hw/README.md

 4. **Set Up your environment**

-    Open Trello and copy your own [API key and token](https://www.merge.dev/blog/trello-api-key) and change the board ID to yours in the `tests/postman/postman_collection.json`
+    1. Open Trello and copy your own [API key and token](https://www.merge.dev/blog/trello-api-key)
+    2. Add your API key and token values in the `tests/postman/environment.json`

 ## How to run